anas-rz/locator-graph/README.md

 Bug-fix patterns in SBMs differ from traditional techniques, primarily due to their inherent black-box nature, data-driven nature, and sequential dependencies.
-Moreover, current methods, although tailored for generic deep neural network (DNN) structures, are time-consuming, require specialized expertise, and are not directly applicable to the unique structure and requirements of SBMs.
+Moreover, current methods, although tailored for generic deep neural network (DNN) struc- tures, are time-consuming, require specialized expertise, and are not directly applicable to the unique structure and requirements of SBMs.
 To address these issues, we propose LocatorGraph, a novel graph neural network-based tool to identify the root causes